Semicolonstartingtexts/conversationhubstandards/standards.md

 Remove/delete that to the set/loadout named/called… removes the last heard/noticed described phrase from the set described after named/called when given starting a system command

-Stack/load/put on/equip the … set/sets/loadout/loadouts… stacks the set or sets described in the phrase or the most recently referenced set if none is on the user when given starting a system command
+Stack/load/put on/equip the … set/sets/loadout/loadouts… uniquely, in terms of the phrases and matching intentions, stacks the set or sets described in the phrase or the most recently referenced set if none is on the user when given starting a system command

 Unstack/unload/take off/unequip the set/loadout/sets/loadouts… unstacks the user’s last stacked set or described set or sets in the phrase when given starting a system command